cirrusidentity/ssp-proxy-tutorial/4_MultiProtocol/README.md

 # Setting up a MultiProtocol Proxy

-In this tutorial we are going to setup a proxy that can speack multiple protocols and translate those into SAML
+In this tutorial we are going to setup a proxy that can speak multiple protocols and translate those into SAML

 ## Answers